-Winter can be really tough for houseplants – they do not like ultra-dry air or the lack of sunlight.
-Caleb and I have taken steps to ensure we do not have any houseplant casualties by supplementing our plants with artificial light, adding a humidifier to specific rooms, and moving plants to different rooms.
+Rooms with low-light and short days in the Winter can be really tough for houseplants.
+Houseplants do not like the lack of sunlight!
+I have taken steps to ensure we do not have any houseplant casualties by supplementing our plants with artificial light to keep our plants happy and healthy no matter the time of year!

 Luckily, artificial lights can substitute sunlight, stimulating photosynthesis and providing the right color spectrum for your houseplants to grow and flourish.
 With the correct information on how to use artificial lights for houseplants and the perfect grow lights, you can have happy houseplants all year round or even delicious tomatoes in the dead of winter.
 Isn’t that wild?